robotology/robotology-superbuild/doc/matlab-one-line-install.md

 # One-line Installation of Robotology MATLAB/Simulink Packages

-This guide provides a simple documentation to install use Robotology MATLAB/Simulink packages in a pure MATLAB workflow (so without launching **anything else** via terminal, so for example no Gazebo simulation).
+This guide provides a simple documentation to install Robotology MATLAB/Simulink packages in a pure MATLAB workflow (so without launching **anything else** via terminal, so for example no Gazebo simulation).

 ## Installation
 ~~~matlab